Introduction

 knitr::opts_chunk$set(echo = FALSE)

-object, even including the variable names in the TOC.
-Remember how we coded those within <h2>
+The code below will seamlessly integrate the htmldoc object, even including the variable names in the TOC.
+Remember how we coded those within <h2> tags?
+This is why!

 # The next two lines allow the "includeHTML" function to use the